 Father and Son Chile-Eating Contest: Quién es más macho?
-The East Pocho Optimists Club once again sets up shop at Fernando Valenzuela Field for their annual chile-eating contest, which pits father-son teams against each other to see who can ascend the Picante Podium of Pain.
+The East Pocho Optimists Club once again sets up a socially-distanced shop at Fernando Valenzuela Field for their annual chile-eating contest, which pits father-son teams against each other to see who can ascend the Picante Podium of Pain.
 The winning team wins even more chiles!
 Sunday, noon.

 Radio: East Pocho Community College student radio (K-POCHO FM 89.3) will once again feature a 24-hour Father’s Day Music Marathon starting just after midnight Sunday morning, according to Program Director Queso Quesem.
 “We’ve got a great bunch of artists lined up,” he said: